+This year the School for the Environment will be focusing its seminar series on Climate Resilience.
 Each month we will host a guest speaker whose leadership in their field and their vision as environmental problem solvers will engage and stimulate transdisciplinary research and education in the school and across the university.
-Guest Speaker Seminars will be from 2–3 p.m. in S/1/006 with follow-up from 3–4 in the School for the Environment Lounge (S/1/012).
+Guest Speaker Seminars will be from 2–3 p.m. in W-02-0200.

-On alternate Wednesdays we will host professional development seminars for graduate students.
+On non-speaker Wednesdays we will host professional development seminars for graduate students.
 These seminars are open to all students and faculty across the campus.
-Professional Development Seminars will be from 2–3:30 p.m. in S/1/006.
+Professional Development Seminars will be from 2–4 p.m. in W-02-0200.

 Periodically during the semester we will also offer longer workshops that extend beyond the seminar time or are scheduled at other times during the week.
 Those events will also be posted here.

 GUEST SPEAKER SERIES SCHEDULE

 Sept 16 Dr. John Mandelman, New England Aquarium.

 “Fisheries and bycatch: What is the impact on commercially valuable species in New England?”

 Oct 7 Mr. Carl Spector, Director of Climate & Environmental Planning, City of Boston

 “How is the City of Boston approaching Climate Resilience?”

 Nov 18 Prof. Jennie Stephens, University of Vermont